 What Do You Need on Your Letterhead?

 The answer to this question varies based on your needs.
-Some items you might consider include:
+Some items you might consider for a business letter might include:

 - Phone numbers(s)

 I’ve also known people who create a simple template by using a different Google font in the header of just their name in large point sizes.
 It’s simple and effective.
 This can work equally well if you’re a small business starting and want to create a corporate identity template.

 Before you begin, you might want to see if a template in the General Template Gallery is close to what you want.
 If so, you could use that template as your starting point.
 Then, when you open Google Docs, there is a File > New > From template menu option that will take you to the template gallery.

 The top section shows Recently used items, but if you scroll down past Resumes, you’ll see a dedicated section called Letters.

 Alternatively, you could open an existing Microsoft Word template and work from there.
 I had no issues opening mine.
 If you open a document for template purposes, it should be in one of the following formats: .doc, .docx, .html, .txt, .rtf, or .odt.
 While you can use PDF files with Google Docs, I would worry that the OCR translation may not work.

 I experienced several quirks in trying to do some simple templates.
 For example, one design I’m using leverages the header and footer.
 Some people prefer a vertical approach with the company info running down the left column.